nielsenjared/nielsenjared.github.io/content/blog/2021-best-newsletters-web-developers/index.md

 ### History of the Web

 There is no urgency in reading this newsletter as it is all old news, but it is definitely in the need-to-know category.
 Each issue is a deep-dive into a ‘forgotten’ history of the web.
 The issues are always fascinating and always informative.
-It's also now a podcast and a series of CSS Tricks.
+It's also now a podcast and a series on CSS Tricks.

 📨 [History of the Web](https://thehistoryoftheweb.com/)